-- 21.11 Pay cheques are to be issued every second (2nd) Friday with a clarified, itemized statement of all deductions.
-Employees leaving the employ of the Employer shall be paid all outstanding monies as above, on the next regularly scheduled pay date. - 21.12 The Employer shall provide a bulletin board for the sole use of the Union in a readily accessible place.
+- 21.10 The Employer shall provide to the Union individual bulletin board space in such place so as to inform all employees in the bargaining unit of the activities of the Union. - 21.11 Pay cheques are to be issued every second (2nd) Friday, with a clarified, itemized statement of all deductions.
+Employees leaving the employ of the Employer shall be paid all outstanding monies as above, on the next regularly scheduled full pay date.